Kalutu/bash-for-everybody/README.md

 cd bash-projects/ProjectName
 ```
 3. Read the project's README.md for specific instructions on how to run or use the Bash script.

+## Contributing
+If you would like to contribute to this repository, please open a pull request with your changes.
+We welcome contributions from programmers of all skill levels.